Eleanor Maccoby: Biography

 Eleanor Emmons was born on May 15, 1917.
 She was the second oldest of four daughters born to Eugene and Viva Emmons.
 Maccoby's mother was a singer/musician and her father owned a small business in Tacoma, Washington.

 Her family's beliefs and way of life were unusual for that time period.
 They were vegetarians, interested in eastern thought and religious doctrines which included reincarnation, astrology, and occult phenomena.
-Maccoby spent her childhood in Tacoma, Washington.

 In 1934 she moved to Portland, Oregon, where she attended Reed College for two years.
-After those first two years she moved to Seattle, Washington and attended the University of Washington, where she met her husband, Nathan Maccoby.
+She then moved to Seattle, Washington and attended the University of Washington, where she met her husband, Nathan Maccoby.
 They courted for one year then married in 1938.
 Nathan was a psychology graduate student.
 In 1940, Eleanor moved with her husband to Washington, D.C., where he had a job at the US Civil Service Commission.
 They remained in Washington, D.C. till 1947 when they moved to Michigan.

 Eleanor Maccoby earned her bachelor's degree in 1939 from the University of Washington.
 She earned her master's degree in 1949 and her doctorate degree in 1950 from the University of Michigan.

 Eleanor and Nathan adopted three children.
 Their first child, Janice Maccoby, was adopted in 1952.
 Four years later they adopted their second child, Sarah Maccoby, and soon after their third child, Mark Maccoby.
 Eleanor Macoby assumed most of the unpaid work of the family, working in her paid employment part-time, postponing publishing anything for five to six years during this time so she could spend more time with her children.

 In 1958, Eleanor and Nathan were offered jobs at Stanford University.
 Nathan worked in the Communications Department and Eleanor worked in the Psychology Department teaching child psychology.

-Maccoby considered herself a feminist, and at Stanford University she met Carol Nagy Jacklin, who also was involved in the feminist movement for front issues that were rising due to the Vietnam War.
+Maccoby considered herself a feminist, and at Stanford she met Carol Nagy Jacklin, who also was involved in the feminist movement for front issues that were rising due to the Vietnam War.
 Maccoby and Jacklin started to work on studies involving inequality between men and women.
 This led to research involving differences and similarities in boys and girls, which soon led into what Maccoby became renowned for.

 In 1992, Eleanor's husband, Nathan, died of a heart attack at the age of 80.
 They were married for 54 years and had five grandchildren.

 At age 99, Maccoby wrote a book-length account of her life.

 She turned 100 in May 2017 and died at the age of 101 on December 11, 2018.